rquiroz32/buttermate/README.md

 - Changed all <div> tags to a Nav, Main, Aside, footer, section, tag where applicable

-- Repaired the link to the Search Engine Optimization sectio
+- Repaired the link to the Search Engine Optimization section

 - Added alt text to all the images